 At the James Beard Foundation our work is people-first and guided by our values:

-We acknowledge inequities; we work to ensure that everyone—regardless of race/ethnicity, gender, gender identity, age, disability, sexual orientation, socioeconomic status, geography, citizenship status, or religion—are owners, planners and decision-makers in systems that govern their lives.
-And we demonstrate empathy by standing with those in the industry whose voices go largely underheard with sensitivity.
+We acknowledge inequities; we work to ensure that everyone—regardless of race/ethnicity, gender, gender identity, age, disability, sexual orientation, socioeconomic status, geography, citizenship status, or religion—has the opportunity to thrive.

 We are open and honest about the ever-evolving nature of creating a more equitable industry and invite others into the process.

 We recognize and honor the dignity that each person (business owners, workers, and consumers) brings to the industry.
 All people deserve to feel respected, safe, and supported in the workplace and have the same access to opportunities as anyone else in the industry.